Comparing Credit Cards for Gas and Auto Rewards

 Blue Cash Preferred® Card from American Express

-Even with its $95 annual fee, the Blue Cash Preferred offers the best of its competitors, with a $200 welcome bonus after $1,000 spent within the first 3 months; 6% back at U.S. supermarkets (up to $6,000 a year); and 3% back at U.S. gas stations and select U.S. department stores.
+Pros: The Blue Cash Preferred offers the best of its competitors, with a $200 welcome bonus after $1,000 spent within the first 3 months; 6% back at U.S. supermarkets (up to $6,000 a year, then 1%); and 3% back at U.S. gas stations and select U.S. department stores.
+No other card offers as high of earnings at U.S. supermarkets, and the earnings on U.S. gas stations are more than competitive.

 Who is it for?
 If you are on the hunt for a high intro bonus and generous gas rewards, this card's features make for a pleasant surprise.